 Here’s How to Make Badam Halwa:

 Figuring out this recipe was humbling.
-You’d think that if I could figure out how to make Kaju Katli, Kalakand, and Besan Burfi in an Instant Pot that this halwa would be a piece of cake?
+You’d think that if I could figure out how to make Kaju Katli, Kalakand, and Besan Burfi in an Instant Pot, this halwa would be a piece of cake?
 But no. It took me so long to get the ratio of almond flour to sugar to ghee just right.
 While this recipe will work even if you adjust the ingredients a bit, the ratios I have listed in the recipe card below make for the best badam halwa.

 Okay, here’s how we’re going to make it!